Ahmadiyya: Second Coming

 Contrary to mainstream Islamic belief, Ahmadi Muslims believe that Jesus was crucified and survived the four hours on the cross.
 Ahmadis believe that Jesus died in Kashmir of old age whilst seeking the Lost Tribes of Israel.

+Virgin birth

+In his book Chashma-e-Ma'rifat, community founder Mirza Ghulam Ahmad argued that the event can be explained through rare natural biological phenomena, specifically proposing that Mary possessed biological characteristics of both sexes (human hermaphroditism).
+Rather than viewing it as a supernatural suspension of physical law, Ahmadiyya theology interprets the occurrence through natural biological mechanisms.
+Through these interpretations, Ahmadi Muslims affirm the Qur'anic account of the virgin birth of Jesus.

 Seal of Prophets

 Although Ahmadi Muslims believe that the Quran is the final message of God for humankind, they also believe that God continues to communicate with his chosen individuals in the same way he is believed to have done in the past.
 All of God's attributes are eternal.
 In particular, Ahmadi Muslims believe that Muhammad brought prophethood to perfection and was the last law-bearing prophet and the apex of humankind's spiritual evolution.
 New prophets can come, but they must be completely subordinate to Muhammad and will not be able to exceed him in excellence nor alter his teaching or bring any new law or religion.
 They are also thought of as reflections of Muhammad rather than independently made into Prophets, like the Prophets of antiquity.